Shantanugupta1118/PC-Assistant/README.md

 # Create your own jarvis
-PC assistant Its an AI based Voice Assistant with an attractive GUI
+Jarvis an AI based Voice Assistant with an attractive GUI

 open command prompt and set to this location then type <b><i>pip install -r requirements.txt</b></i><br>